Jonatanc05/ZiglyNode/README.md

 Issues:
 - [ ] We can't seem to receive blocks from `/Satoshi:25.1.0/`
   - Minimum version we know that works is `/Satoshi:27.0.0/`
+  - Actually it might not be about version? `/Satoshi:25.0.0/` can work